dayanacavalcante/DayanaCavalcante/README.md

 I love working with methods and projects that develop analytical thinking through the power of Data and Machine Learning.

-Here are some open-source projects from when I started studying Data Science.
+Here are some open-source projects from when I started studying Data Science involving Classification, Regression, Clustering, Neural Networks and Image Recognition.
 Have any questions?
 Please don't hesitate to get in touch.

 * 🔥 Data Analytics and Data Science Consultant